 Dafni, “Daphne,” by Rinuccini

 The story of Daphne, the nymph from Greek mythology who was turned into a tree to escape the lustful advances of the god Apollo, was first set to music by Jacopo Peri, but at least two of the six surviving fragments are by Jacopo Corsi.
-The libretto, by Rinuccini, survives complete; the mostly-lost music was first performed during the Carnival of 1598 at the Palazzo Corsi.
+The libretto, by Rinuccini, survives complete; the music, mostly now lost, was first performed during the Carnival of 1598 at the Palazzo Corsi.

 Daphne was the child of Peneus, a Thessalian river god.
 Her decidedly sad and violent story in which she is transformed into a tree to escape the lustful attention of the god Apollo, gives rise to the ancient explanation of the creation of the laurel tree, known as “Daphne” by the ancient Greeks.